crcn/mojojs.com/content/docs/2 API/4 templates.article.md

 #### paperclip.modifier(modifierName, modifier)

 registers a new paperclip modifier within the context of the application.
-See above for examples.
+See example above.

 #### template paperclip.template(source)